Understanding Ama in Ayurveda: Causes, Symptoms, and Natural Ways to Remove Toxins

 Instead of forceful detox methods, an Ayurvedic detox for Ama is achieved through gentle lifestyle correction that supports Agni and allows the body to clear Ama naturally.

 Which herbs are right for you depends on several factors, including your prakriti (constitution), vikriti (current imbalance), state of Agni (digestive fire) and Ama (toxins), as well as your stage of life, climate, and season.
-When these factors are not considered, even beneficial herbs may create imbalance rather than support healing.

 For this reason, Ayurvedic herbs should always be selected with care and ideally under the guidance of an experienced, Certified Ayurvedic Practitioner.